alxcn/alejandro_ucan.github.io/content/about/header/index.md

 My field of research correspond to dynamical systems, geometry and topology, with particular interests on actions of discrete groups, Kleinian group theory, (complex) projective geometry, and geometric group theory.

-Currently I'm a signature teacher at the Anahuac Mayab University (MID, Yucatan), previously I was a postdoc position by CONACyT (Mex) at the Institut de Mathématiques de Jussieu-Paris Rive Gauche under the supervision of Prof. Elisha Falbel.
+Currently I'm a full-time professor at the Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus Monterrey (NL, Mexico), previously I was a postdoc position by CONACyT (Mex) at the Institut de Mathématiques de Jussieu-Paris Rive Gauche under the supervision of Prof. Elisha Falbel.

 My current project is related to the study of complex projective structures on special manifolds (like links' complements, Deligne-Mostow lattices quotients).